schematist/xwrap/readme.md

 1. depends on a database connection package that keeps a pool of clients (such as [node postgres](https://github.com/brianc/node-postgres)),

-2. Which uses promises that support the progress interface.
+2. uses promises which support the progress interface;

-xwrap will let you wrap calls that tool in transactions (and savepoints, if supported by the backend) without having to modify the tools.
+then xwrap will let you wrap calls that tool in transactions (and savepoints, if supported by the backend) without having to modify the tools.

 If the tools use xwrap themselves, any transactions they create will automatically be converted into savepoints if wrapped by your transactions.